malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 dynamics in @sec:Dynamics,
 used as a method of comparing the dynamics at each pressure.

-The measurement of the melting rates in @sec:melting_rates shows the effectiveness of the machine learning model developed in @sec:supervised_learning.
-This approach to identifying crystal structures allowed for the measurement of the smallest melting rates of any molecular dynamics simulation.

 In @sec:melting_rates we measured the melting rates finding that the thermodynamic term from the classical models doesn't adequately describe melting across both pressures,